tanknft/cardano-stake-pool-guides/1-secure-the-servers.md

 Port 5672
 ```

-In the end save the file by pressy CTRL + X, pressing Y and then Enter
+In the end save the file by pressing CTRL + X, pressing Y and then Enter

 Validate the syntax of your new SSH configuration.